Written in December 2015.

 I managed it for about three weeks, which is how long it took to realize just how fast the demolition of democratic systems was moving.
 The scales didn’t so much fall from my eyes, as have a baseball bat taken to them.

 I was surprised at how all the mainstream parties quietly acquiesced in the process.
-I’m even more surprised that nothing has changed in that regard in the intervening 12 months, except that if anything the pace of change and the distancing of the administration from the people they allegedly represent is being accelerated ahead of the national elections in May.
-And still there is no complaint from the mainstream Opposition parties.
-(Mind you, there is no complaint from the people of Shropshire either, but they have the excuse that they’re not being kept in the loop.)
+I’m even more surprised that nothing has changed in that regard in the intervening period, except that if anything the pace of change and the distancing of the administration from the people they allegedly represent has accelerated to light speed.
+And still there is no complaint from the mainstream Opposition parties, in fact some of them support it.
+(Meanwhile there is no complaint from the people of Shropshire either, but at least they have the excuse that they’re not being kept in the loop, in which they have a lot in common with elected Members!)

-Leaving the current situation in place serves the interests of all the mainstream parties because, with the centralisation of power that the current Cabinet system allows, by concentrating all their efforts on getting into power at Shirehall at the 2017 local elections, should they achieve that end then they will be the ones profiting from what’s being created now.
+All the changes serve the interests of all the mainstream parties because, with the centralisation of power that the current Cabinet system allows, by concentrating all their efforts on getting into power at Shirehall at the 2017 local elections, should they achieve that end then they will be the ones profiting from what’s being created now.
 It is a system that is in no way accountable to the electorate and that makes it very attractive to whichever party holds the balance of power locally.

 To be fair, there are some who favour a committee system of local government, but there is an obvious shortcoming in a committee system, a structural fault that allows a ruling group to dominate policy-making without reference to the electorate.